-Whether I’m combining clay with 3-D printing or trying to mash science and Mystery together into a new sort of theology, I basically am making art to figure out how to get opposites working together.
-Tying everything back to the figure helps me try to understand modern life in the context of our most ancient human concerns – things like sex, security, freedom, power, thoughtful reflection.
+Whether I’m combining clay with 3-D printing or trying to mash science and Mystery together into some new sort of theology, I basically am always trying to get opposites sparking off each together in my art.
+Tying everything back to the figure helps me try to understand modern life in the context of our most ancient human concerns – things like sex, security, freedom, power, awareness of our existence.
 I love the legacy of the old figurative sculptors and the challenge of making the figure contemporary.

 Bob Clyatt grew up roaming the countryside of Northern California, ending up studying art at UC Berkeley.
 Absorbing those many influences created enduring patterns of fusion in Bob’s work – ancient and contemporary, organic and technological.